mxaddict/www.codedmaster.com/content/2017/12/06/crypto-currency-mining-without-hardware-using-cloud-based-solutions/index.md

 +++
 title = "Wanna start Crypto Currency mining?
-But don't have the money to invest in hardware miner?" date = 2017-12-06T00:00:00Z
+But don't have the money to invest in hardware miner?" date = 2017-12-06T00:00:00Z description = "Explore cloud-based cryptocurrency mining with HashFlare.
+This guide is for those interested in crypto mining without investing in expensive hardware, offering insights from a year of successful mining." tags = ["Cryptocurrency", "Mining", "Cloud Mining", "HashFlare", "Hardware"]
 +++

 Wanna start Crypto Currency mining?
 But don't have the money to invest in an